Okelm/okelm.github.io/content/blog/ramda/index.md

 ### Introduction

-My intention is to show some examples of usage of the Ramda library and, since there are some relatively similar implementations in Vanilla JS , to better express what is happening with the concise functional code of Ramda..
+My intention is to show some examples of usage of the Ramda library and, since there are some relatively similar implementations in Vanilla JS, to better express what is happening with the concise functional code of Ramda..

 I'm not a proponent of using Ramda everywhere, just to be clear.
 I don't like how people try to be consistent and use one lib wherever they can.
 Instead, I prefer to consistently produce readable code, using any means necessary.